-- 1. The School must repay to ADE \$11,733.32 in Basic State Aid due to incorrectly reported student data. - 2.
-The School needs to ensure that it properly calculates and reports students' FTE pursuant to statute and ADE guidelines. - 3.
-The School must reconcile to ensure that all students are accounted for in both ADE's system and the School student information system and check to verify enrollment dates are reported accurately pursuant to A.R.S. § 15-901. - 4.
-The School must collect required homebound documentation and provide services to homebound students for a minimum of four hours per week for every week the student is considered homebound for these students to be funded accurately.
+- 1. The School must repay to ADE \$102,359.81 in Basic State Aid due to incorrectly reported student data. - 2.
+The School needs to ensure that it properly calculates and reports students' FTE and enrollment dates pursuant to statute and ADE guidelines. - 3.
+The School must ensure that student enrollment records are appropriately maintained as required by record retention schedules.